gabrielchasukjin/shroud-anonymous-social-platform-client/README.md

-# Shourd -- an anonymous social chatting platform
+# Shourd -- Anonymous Social Chatting Platform

 #### Have a high blood pressure inducing issue you need to rant on about?
 Here's a safe place to do exactly that.
 Your identity is anonymous, but your thoughts are can be free.
 Go ahead and share what's suppresed and embrace the freedom!